nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the CogniCare to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

+### Navigating through history of commands
+Press UP or DOWN to navigate your history of written commands.

+UP - Goes to the previous command in the history
+DOWN - Goes to the next command in the history

+Note: Upon reaching the start of the history, pressing UP further will play a sound to indicate this fact

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------